littlepriceonu/Rogue-Hub/README.md

 # Rogue Hub
-your not gonna find anywhere here lmao its all obfuscated
+your not gonna find anything here lmao its all obfuscated